 To use this feature, go to “tools” then “voice typing”.
 A small window with a microphone icon will appear and when you asked to allow access to your microphone, click “allow.”
 The microphone will turn red once it’s working and the words you’re speaking will appear on the page.

-Rather than switch between tabs you can hyperlink text right from Google Docs using the Search function.
+Rather than switch between tabs you can hyperlink text right from Google Docs using the Search function as shown below.

 This feature makes it easy to navigate through a very lengthy document, allowing you to skip ahead, or fall back, rather than scrolling through the document and guessing where you left off.
 Just like a table of contents, the outline tool sticks around the left-hand panel of the document as you scroll through.